intellihr/ui-components/README.md

       }
     }
     ```

+3. Update `README.md` the [Get Started](#get-started-integrate-to-your-project) session
+to include your library in the install command

-3. Update your consumer to include your `peerDependencies`
+4. Update your consumer to include your `peerDependencies`

     ```bash
     npm i --save-dev some-library